PauloFranco/super-minion/README.md

 #Super Minion

-This bot uses an implementation of the [Discord](https://discordapp.com/) API using Ruby called [discordrb] (https://github.com/meew0/discordrb/).
+This bot uses an implementation of the [Discord](https://discordapp.com/) API using Ruby called [discordrb](https://github.com/meew0/discordrb/).

 ## License